- Alan Bruni

 Before he fell in love with the transformational impact of facilitated rhythm experiences and coaching, John spent decades as a California Institute of the Arts trained percussionist performing jazz and classical music, and the amazing music of cultures from around the world.

-For the past 20 years and counting, John has been the Manager of Recreational Music Activities for Remo Inc., where he creates relationships with organizations and individuals, educating and advocating for the use of music for wellbeing in every imaginable population through a global network of partnerships, facilitators and Remo distributors.
-Presentations, training and facilitated experiential activities at conferences and symposia are both a central part of his work with Remo, and his passion as well.
+John was the Manager of Recreational Music Activities for Remo Inc. for 23 years where he created relationships with organizations and individuals, educating and advocating for the use of music for wellbeing in every imaginable population through a global network of partnerships, facilitators and Remo distributors.
+Presentations, training and facilitated experiential activities at conferences and symposia had been a central part of his work with Remo, and his passion as well.

 John has studied the art of Ontological Coaching with Julio Ollala, founder of Newfield Network, Somatic Coaching at the Strozzi Institute, facilitation with Arthur Hull, founder of Village Music Circles, and has completed the HealthRHYTHMS Group Empowerment Drumming Facilitation Training, Beat the Odds training, among many others.